r-lyon/sample-location-webmap/README.md

 # Sample Location Webmap
-R script to create an interactive Leaflet webmap of environmental sampling locations by year
+R script to create an interactive Leaflet webmap of environmental stormwater sampling locations by program and by year.
+Data is publicly available on the Intellus New Mexico website (https://www.intellusnm.com/index.cfm).
+All data are unclassified.

-This project uses stormwater data from the Intellus New Mexico publicly-accessible database of environmental monitoring data provided by the Los Alamos National Laboratory (LANL) and the New Mexico Environment Department DOE Oversight Bureau (NMED DOE OB).
-All data contained in this system are unclassified.

 ---

 ## Overview
 This project builds an interactive webmap using R and `leaflet`.
-It reads Intellus 2024 sample location data, converts it to `sf`, and creates a web-based visualization with popups showing site details.
+It reads Intellus 2023 stormwater sample location data, converts it to `sf`, and creates a web-based visualization with popups showing site details.

 ---